In this article, you’ll learn the basics of airspace classes. This airspace study guide will help you prepare for your written test.

 Class E airspace base is 1,200 feet AGL in most areas.
 However, it is also commonly at 700 feet or even at the surface.

-Usually, this airspace will extend up to 18,000 feet MSL (not inclusive).
+Usually, this airspace class will extend up to 18,000 feet MSL (not inclusive).
 Anything above FL 600 is Class E airspace.

 Class G Airspace